queryverse/Lyra.jl/README.md

 l = LyraWindow(data)
 ````

-You can also use the pipe to load data into voyager:
+You can also use the pipe to load data into Lyra:

 ````julia
 using DataFrames, Lyra